Composite Enclaves: Towards Disaggregated Trusted Execution: Composite Enclaves

-In \name{}, we introduce two further events into the life cycle to describe what happens when a shared memory region is altered.
-We call these events \emph{connect} and \emph{disconnect}.
-These new events are warranted by the asynchronous manner of peripherals as they can at any time prompt a disconnect event.
-An illustration of the new events and their interaction in our prototype of \name{} is shown in \Cref{fig:sharedmemexample}.
-The asynchronous disconnects are very critical as an enclave could end up continuing to use a memory region that is no longer protected due to a disconnect.
-Additionally, enclaves might want to provide graceful degradation and should not crash completely upon a disconnect.
+The asynchronous disconnects are very critical as a composite enclave could end up continuing to use a memory region that is no longer protected due to a disconnect.
+Additionally, composite enclaves might want to provide graceful degradation and should not crash completely upon a disconnect.
 We solve both issues by splitting the disconnect event into an asynchronous disconnect and a synchronous disconnect.
-We consider both enclaves or peripherals of a shared memory region to have shared ownership over that region.
-If one of the entities dies, the other entity now gains sole ownership of the memory region.
-As such, asynchronous disconnects lead to the sole ownership of a previously shared memory region.
-In turn, the untrusted operating system can issue a synchronous disconnect command to the SM to free the shared memory region and notify the enclave of the disconnect.
-We mandate that before any connect command, the enclave must first receive a synchronous disconnect.
-If this was not the case, an adversary could disconnect a benign peripheral and reconnect a malicious one without the enclave noticing.
+We consider both \nameenclave{}s or \sphw of a shared memory region to have shared ownership over that region.
+If one of the entities dies, the other entity gains the sole ownership of the memory region.
+As such, an asynchronous disconnect leads to the sole ownership of a previously shared memory region.
+In turn, the untrusted OS can issue a synchronous disconnect command to the SM to free the shared memory region and notify the \name and all its \nameenclave{}s of the disconnect.
+We mandate that before any connect command, the \nameenclave{} must first receive a synchronous disconnect.
+If this was not the case, an adversary could disconnect a benign \sphw device and reconnect a malicious one without the enclave noticing.